Check out this amazing video that Barry Tan, a 2016-17 BEET, filmed, edited and produced! We're so proud!

-- Provides four-month internships for youth ages 15-19 years old, the majority of whom live in the Western Addition
+- Provides two or seven month internships for low-income and youth of color ages 15-19 years old, the majority of whom live in subsidized housing

 - Offers youth an opportunity to gain experience in designing, building and maintaining gardens and in teaching garden classes to younger children

 - Takes youth on field trips to job training and career development workshops

 - Since 2008, nearly 200 teens from low-income backgrounds have graduated from BEETS, and 85% went on to graduate from high school, enroll in college, or secured employment and internships.
 BEETS alumni have attended Columbia University, Langston University, Skyline College, and City College of San Francisco, and have secured jobs and internships at over a dozen companies and organizations, including CommunityGrows